carlfranklin/New42/README.md

    FontSize="22" />
 ```

-According to the documentation, this should wrap, just like our Blazor UI does.
+According to the documentation, the text should wrap just like our Blazor UI does.
 I have, in fact, confirmed with someone on the MAUI team, that this scenario is indeed broken, and will be fixed sometime in the future.

 Also note that the Description label does indeed wrap, at least on Windows.

-This is what it looks like on my iPhone:
+This is what it looks like on my iPhone (dark mode):

 <img src="images/image-20230519162048263.png" alt="image-20230519162048263" style="zoom:25%;" />